Media-Ed-Online/intro-web-dev/_docs/topic-07/03-images/page-02.md

       <th scope="row"><div>Step 3</div></th>
       <td>
         <h3>Add Alternative Text</h3>
         <p>Proper style and accessibility standards dictate that you must always include the <b>alternative text attribute</b>.
-The key for this is simply <code>alt=""</code>.
 It is required that you provide a detailed description, especially in the case where the image is necessary to understand the content of the page.</p>
         <div class="code-heading">
           <span class="html">HTML</span>
         </div>